-Referencing to the ACQF
+Referencing to ACQF

-- A process to compare national qualifications frameworks/ qualifications levels with those of the overarching qualifications framework (ACQF). - Through a structured referencing process, based on agreed and common criteria and procedures, a national inter-institutional team (experts, stakeholders) defines and establishes the relationship/ link the NQF/ NQS levels and quality assurance with those of the ACQF. - The purpose of referencing to the ACQF is to contribute to clarity and mutual trust between national (regional) qualifications frameworks and systems, to comparability of qualifications of different countries, to transparency through information-sharing on qualifications frameworks and systems.
+- Referencing is a process aimed at comparing national qualifications frameworks or systems to the ACQF.
+It builds on national ownership, collaboration between relevant institutions and stakeholders, provision of evidence for transparency of the analysis and reporting on all referencing criteria and procedures. - The purpose of referencing to the ACQF is to contribute to clarity and mutual trust between national (regional) qualifications frameworks and systems, to comparability of qualifications of different countries, to transparency through information-sharing on qualifications frameworks and systems.